llyx97/Marginal-Utility-Diminishes/README.md

   --pred_distill \
   --is_rosita
 ```
 The above example is for ROSITA.
 To conduct distillation for TinyBERT, fill the argument `--student_model` with the path of the pre-trained TinyBERT, and delete the argument `--is_rosita`.
 The training hyper-parameters for each task can be found in the appendix of the paper.
-Notably, when the student is trianed only with prediction (w/o HSK distillation), we set `--num_train_epochs` to the same as HSK distillation.
+Notably, when the student is trained only with prediction (w/o HSK distillation), we set `--num_train_epochs` to the same as HSK distillation.

 ## Knowledge Distillation with Single-dimension HSK Compression

 ### Depth Compression
-To conduct hidden state konwledge (HSK) distillation with HSK compressed from the depth dimension, run:
+To conduct hidden state knowledge (HSK) distillation with HSK compressed from the depth dimension, run:
 ```
 python main.py \
   --teacher_model models/bert_ft/$TASK \
   --student_model models/prun_bert/$TASK \
   --data_dir data/$TASK \
   --task_name $TASK \
-  --output_dir ${OUTPUT_DIR_FOR_STUDENT_MODEL_AFTER_HSK_DISTILLATION}$ \
+  --output_dir ${OUTPUT_DIR_FOR_STUDENT_MODEL_AFTER_HSK_DISTILL}$ \
   --max_seq_length 128 \
   --train_batch_size 32 \
   --learning_rate 5e-5 \